emb-riscv/specs-markdown/memory-map.md

 - a RAM area
 - an implementation specific peripheral area.

-Multi-hart devices may share certain memory area, but can also have hart-specific flash or RAM, or both common and specific areas
+Multi-hart devices may share certain memory area, but can also have hart-specific flash or RAM, or both common and specific areas.

 ## The Hart Control Block (HCB)